claudijo/json-rpc-server-stream/README.md

 ### Using JSON RPC 2.0 in a Peer-to-peer Fashion

 A server and client pair must be installed on each node in order to use JSON RPC 2.0 in a peer-to-peer fashion.
-Additionally, the communication channel between nodes must be bi-directional, for instance using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+Additionally, a full-duplex communication between nodes is required, for instance using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 The problem with such a setup is to separate incoming requests from incoming responses.

-This problem could be handled by the protocol implementation, since it is quite straight forward to tell the difference between well-formed requests from well-formed responses.
+This problem could be handled by the protocol implementation, since it is quite straight forward to separate well-formed requests from well-formed responses.
 Consequently, messages could be inspected by the implementation and either be handled as requests or as responses.
 However, such an approach is not optimal – It violates the idea of _separation of concerns_.
 Furthermore, there are malformed JSON RPC 2.0 messages, such as an empty array `"[]"`, that cannot be distinguished as a malformed request that requires an error response or a malformed response that should be left unanswered.

-A better approach when a JSON RPC 2.0 server and client on the same node share a common bi-directional channel is to multiplex and demultiplex (mux/demux) the transmission, so each message only hits the intended endpoint implementation.
+A better approach when a JSON RPC 2.0 server and client on the same node share a common bidirectional channel is to multiplex and demultiplex (mux/demux) the transmission, so each message only hits the intended endpoint implementation.
 The module [mux-demux-stream](https://github.com/claudijo/mux-demux-stream) can be used to achieve this.